robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 First book I have come across which gives all the details of how to build a fully scalable data application.

-There is a lot in there, so something like a ‘Pandas back story’ version would help the beginner.
+There is a lot in there, so a 'tech stack overview' chapter would be helpful.

 ---